 Another option for implementing LDAP-based authentication is through the use of LDAP security plug-ins.
-LDAP security plug-in modules allow the DB2 database manager to authenticate users defined in an LDAP directory, removing the requirement that users and groups be defined to the operating system.
+LDAP security plug-in modules allow the DB2 database manager to authenticate users defined in an LDAP directory, removing the requirement that users and groups be defined to the operating system at the same version levels that the DB2 product supports.
 Supported operating systems are:

-- AIX

 - HP-UX on Itanium-based HP Integrity Series systems (IA-64)

 - Linux on IA32, x64, or zSeries hardware

 - Solaris

 - Windows